isomerpages/mol-services/_servicebundles/00b-finances.md

 ---
-title: Step 2 Plan Finances
+title: Step 2 Plan your Finances
 permalink: /buying-a-hdb/finances/
 breadcrumb:
 third_nav_title: I want to buy a flat from HDB